mauricewipf/ai-chat-translator/README.md

 - 🔄 Bidirectional translation (click on selected pair to reverse direction)
 - 💬 Chat-based interface for natural conversation
 - 🎨 Modern UI with shadcn/ui components
+- 📱 Progressive Web App (PWA) - Install and use offline
+- 🔔 Auto-update notifications for new content
 - 🐳 Docker support for easy deployment

 ## Language Pairs